-> Reporting Entity
+Reporting Entity

-Florida Cyber Charter Academy at Osceola ("School"), formerly known as Florida Virtual Academy at Osceola, a charter school under Central Florida Virtual Charter School Board, Inc., is a component of the District School Board of Osceola County, Florida ("District").
-The School's charter is held by Central Florida Virtual Charter School Board, Inc., a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act.
+Florida Cyber Charter Academy at Clay ("School"), a charter school under Northeast Virtual Charter School Board, Inc., is a component of the District School Board of Clay County, Florida ("District").
+The School's charter is held by Northeast Virtual Charter School Board, Inc., a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act.
 The governing body of the School is the not-for-profit corporation Board of Directors, which is comprised of not less than three members.

 The basic financial statements of the School present only the balances, activity and disclosures related to the School.
-They do not purport to, and do not, present fairly the financial position of Central Florida Virtual Charter School Board, Inc. as of June 30, 2019, and its changes in financial position or budgetary comparisons, where applicable, for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+They do not purport to, and do not, present fairly the financial position of Northeast Virtual Charter School Board, Inc. as of June 30, 2020, and its changes in financial position or budgetary comparisons, where applicable, for the year then ended in conformity with accounting principles generally accepted in the United States of America.

 The general operating authority of the School is contained in Section 1002.33, Florida Statutes.
-The School operates under a charter of the sponsoring school district, the District School Board of Osceola County, Florida, ("District").
-The current extended charter was effective until June 30, 2019, and may be renewed by mutual written agreement between the School and the District.
-The District agreed to extend the current charter agreement for one additional year through June 30, 2020.
+The School operates under a charter of the sponsoring school district, the District School Board of Clay County, Florida, ("District").
+The current charter is effective until June 30, 2024, and may be renewed by mutual written agreement between the School and the District.
 At the end of the term of the charter, the District may choose not to renew the charter under grounds specified in the charter.
 In this case, the District is required to notify the school in writing at least 90 days prior to the charter's expiration.
 During the term of the charter, the District may also terminate the charter if good cause is shown.
 In the event of termination of the charter, any property purchased by the School with public funds and any unencumbered public funds, except capital outlay funds, revert back to the District.
 Any unencumbered capital outlay funds revert back to the Florida Department of Education to be redistributed among eligible charter schools.
 The School is considered a component unit of the District; therefore, for financial reporting purposes, the School is required to follow generally accepted accounting principles applicable to state and local governmental units.